m0r4a/CI-CD-Pipelines-From-Incompetent-to-almost-competent/pipelines.md

 **Learning:** Configure Node environment in Actions, use cache (`actions/cache@vX` for `node_modules/` if desired), integrate linters and view their output.

 ### 4. Code Coverage in Python
 Similar to the test pipeline, but also generates a coverage report with coverage.py.
-The pipeline should store the report (artifact) or upload it to a service like Codecov.
+The pipeline should store the report (artifact).

-**Tasks:** Run tests with coverage (`coverage run`), generate report (`coverage xml` or similar), use `actions/upload-artifact` to save results, configure secret token for Codecov (optional).
+**Tasks:** Run tests with coverage (`coverage run`), generate report (`coverage xml` or similar), use `actions/upload-artifact` to save results.

-**Learning:** Using artifacts in Actions to share files, managing secrets (e.g., `$GH_TOKEN`), and integration with external code analysis tools.
+**Learning:** Using artifacts in Actions to share files.

 ### 5. Multi-version Tests (Matrix)
 Pipeline that uses GitHub Actions' matrix strategy to run Node or Python tests across multiple interpreter or OS versions (e.g., Node 14, 16, and 18).